github/vscode-github-actions/CONTRIBUTING.md

   * "Attach to Language-Server" - attach to an instance of the language server running on port `6010`
   * "Run Web Extension in VS Code" - run the [web version](https://code.visualstudio.com/api/extension-guides/web-extensions) of the extension

+### Dev loop
+1. Setup `Watch all & Launch Extension` under Debug and hit the green button
+1. `npm run watch`
+1. Make change
+1. Hit the refresh button in the debugger window to reload the extension in the development host

 ### Running tests

 ```bash
 $ npm test
 ```

-or to watch for changes and run tests:
+Or to watch for changes and run tests:

 ```bash
 $ npm run test-watch